 The World Health Organization (WHO) collects and shares data on global health for its 194-member countries under the Global Health Observatory (GHO) initiative.

 Source users have options to browse for data by theme, category, indicator (i.e. existence of a national child-restraint law (Road Safety)), and by country.
 The metadata section allows for learning how data is organized.
-Datasets are available online or can be downloaded in CSV, HTML, Excel, JSON, and XML formats.
+These healthcare datasets are available online or can be downloaded in CSV, HTML, Excel, JSON, and XML formats.

 The Center for Disease Control (CDC): Searching for data is easy with an online database

 The CDC is a rich source of US health-related data.
 It maintains Wide-ranging OnLine Data for Epidemiologic Research (WONDER) — a web application system aimed at sharing healthcare information with a general audience and medical professionals.

 With CDC WONDER, users access public data hosted by different state sources, sorted alphabetically and by topic.
 Data can be used in desktop applications and is ready for download in CSV and Excel formats.